Knowledge of the damage that food waste does to the environment has led to a sea change in most people’s behaviour over the past few years.

 From the garden you can add: garden trimmings, grass clippings, leaves, twigs, branches, weeds, bark, wilted flowers.
 Twigs and branches should be chopped or shredded to provide more surface area for micro-organisms to work on and so speed up the composting process.

-How to aerate and layer your waste
+How to add and aerate your waste

 Each time you add new waste, mix the top layer of compost using the aerator stick, which comes provided.
 This helps the micro-organisms to do their job properly and speeds up the composting process.
 About once a month, aerate the whole pile more thoroughly by moving the stick up and down in the compost to prevent it compacting.